 Miss Clark’s 4th grade class is practicing their multi-step math skills by planning and budgeting for a Thanksgiving meal!

-17 days ago, Falling Waters Elementary
+about 2 months ago, Falling Waters Elementary

 Gretna Public Schools Board of Education Attends 2025 NASB State Education Conference